mame82/P4wnP1-Wiki/docs/Getting-Started-Subfolder/Setup.cfg.md

 ### **USE_UMS**
 **defines if the pi should act as a mass storage unit**
 can be either true or false
+!!! note
-!!! note "currently only 128MB capacity."
+    currently only 128MB capacity.

 ***
 ## Wired Network